Bobby Gray (American football)

-Bobby Wayne Gray (born April 30, 1978) is a former safety in the National Football League (NFL).
-He was drafted in the fifth round of the 2002 NFL Draft.
-He played for the Chicago Bears from 2002 to 2004.
-He played college football at Louisiana Tech and high school football at Aldine High School in Houston, Texas.
+Bobby Wayne Gray (born April 30, 1978) is an American former professional football player who was a safety in the National Football League (NFL).
+He was selected by the Chicago Bears in the fifth round of the 2002 NFL draft.
+He played for the Bears from 2002 to 2004.
+He played college football for the Louisiana Tech Bulldogs and high school football at Aldine High School in Houston, Texas.